97% Win Rate For Construction Injury Victims

 Construction work is one of the hardest jobs a person can have, and it is one of the most statistically dangerous jobs in the United States.
 Even bystander accidents are not uncommon on a construction site.
-If you have been injured in an accident, you need a seasoned personal injury attorney in California who understands the construction industry and the motivations of insurance companies.
+If you have been injured in an accident, you need a seasoned personal injury lawyer in Orange County who understands the construction industry and the motivations of insurance companies.

 Common Causes of Construction Accidents